jlgarrett/Masters_Projects/TimeSeries.md

 However, new algorithms have been added in the ground processing pipeline, leading to the need of re-analysing the available old data to learn from previous campaigns.
 This project will investigate those data and look for simple models which can incorporate multiple agents.

-Task:
+Tasks:
-Analyse the recently reprocessed data that can contains new information Compare the results by the different agents, to find trends in the data.
+-Analyse the recently reprocessed data that can contains new information -Compare the results by the different agents, to find trends in the data.
-Analyse the quenching phenomena, which lead to higher levels of chlorophyll during the night.
+-Analyse the quenching phenomena, which lead to higher levels of chlorophyll during the night.
-Analyse the maximum data latency for comparing the value of chlorophyll, given its temporal variability
+-Analyse the maximum data latency for comparing the value of chlorophyll, given its temporal variability

 This project will be co-advised by Cameron Penne, PhD student